hemanthpadala03/Remote-Sensing-Change-Detection/README.md

 ## 📚 Related Publications

-This work contributes to ongoing research in remote sensing change detection:
+This U-Net ASPP work contributes to ongoing research in remote sensing change detection:

 > **"A Novel Change Detection Algorithm using Custom U-Net with Attention Gates, ASPP, and Bottleneck Mechanism for Optical Images"** - *Under Review, International Journal of Remote Sensing*